ninad-ramade/brandlead/readme.md

 After running migrations -

-Get API token from api_token column to use with postman
+Get API token from api_token column from users table to use with postman.

 Thanks